nuxt/framework/docs/content/3.api/1.composables/use-router.md

 ---
 title: "useRouter"
-description: "The useRouter composable returns the router instance and must be called in a setup function, plugin, or route middleware."
+description: "The useRouter composable returns the router instance."
 ---

 # `useRouter`

+The useRouter composable returns the router instance and must be called in a setup function, plugin, or route middleware.

 Within the template of a Vue component, you can access the router using `$router` instead.